The Not So Basic Differences in Classic White T-Shirts

 You can save 115 gallons of water, or the equivalent of an hour long shower when you buy one shirt made with organic cotton instead of a mass-produced t-shirt.

 Construction: Now let's get into why cheaper tops don't last long and basically look like a rag after a couple of washes.
 Well, with those less pricey tees, you have sloppier work and can see loose threads, whereas more expensive tees have side seams for a tailored look.
 Seams test to twist on cheaply made shirts due to grain not being properly cut.
 Basically, when a shirt is first sewn, it gets starched to look nice and well made but once you wash it, the seams relax and settle into their natural place and begin to twist, looking like a rag.
 Higher quality work requires more expensive technique such as a bias cut and more expensive labor costs.
 You can expect pricier tees to last you longer.

 Fit: More expensive tees have more focus on the garment's fit at the shoulders, waist, and neckline, whereas cheaper tees are boxy and lose their shape after washing.

 Style: Cheaper tees are made by fast fashion brands such as H&M and Zara by copying trends from the runway.
 They're trendy but are also designed to be disposed of quickly.
 On average, a fast fashion piece of clothing lasts six washes.

 Production / labor costs: Cheaper tees require cheap labor, as in an actual person sewing the pieces together, usually from countries in Asia.
-Pricier garments have higher labor costs which typically equates to companies valuing their workers' rights, providing safe working conditions and at least a living wage for garment workers.
+More expensive products have higher labor costs which typically equates to companies valuing workers rights, proving safe working conditions and at least a living wage for garment workers.
 Higher costs can also indicate that the company sources fair trade material, as well as transparency in the supply chain.
-You never know though until you check the About section of the company's website so do a little digging if you're concerned.
+You never know though until you check the About section of the company's website.